Paul Henderson: Legacy

 Though he was not considered a good puck handler, Henderson was a fast skater and was known for his skills at shooting the puck.
 His career spanned 19 professional seasons during which he played over 1,000 major league games in the NHL and WHA.
 He scored 376 goals and 760 points between the two leagues and was a two-time NHL all-star, playing in the 1972 and 1973 All-Star Games.
 His career, however, was defined by the goal he scored on September 28, 1972, to win the Summit Series for Canada.
 It is the most famous goal in Canadian hockey history and was the defining moment for a generation of Canadians.
 Decades later, Henderson remains a national hero.
 The Canadian Press named Henderson's goal the "sports moment of the century" in 2000.
 The jersey worn by Henderson when he scored the goal was sold at auction for over $1 million in 2010, thought to be the highest price ever paid for a hockey sweater.

 Frank Lennon's photograph, taken moments after the goal and showing a jubilant Henderson being embraced by Yvan Cournoyer, has been "etched into the visual cortex of every Canadian".
 The photo won a National Newspaper Award and has been reproduced by the Royal Canadian Mint on coins.
 It was also named Canadian Press photograph of the year.

 Sportswriters and fans have frequently called for Henderson to be inducted into the Hockey Hall of Fame on the strength of his performance.
 Commentator and former NHL coach Don Cherry argued that Henderson's status as hero of the "greatest series in hockey history" was enough to qualify him.
 Henderson himself does not believe he belongs: "So many Canadians get upset that I’m not in the Hall of Fame, and I tell them all the time if I was on the committee, I wouldn’t vote for me.
 Quite frankly, I didn’t have a Hall of Fame career."
 Henderson has been honoured by Canada's Sports Hall of Fame on two occasions: he was first inducted as an individual in 1995, and again ten years later along with his 1972 teammates.
 The Summit Series team has also been honoured with a star on Canada's Walk of Fame.
 Henderson has been inducted into the Ontario Sports Hall of Fame (1997), the IIHF Hall of Fame (2013) and has been honoured by Hockey Canada with the Order of Hockey in Canada as part of its 2013 class.
-He was named a Member of the Order of Canada in December 2012 in recognition of "his engagement in support of a range of social and charitable causes" along with his achievements on the ice.
+He was named a Member of the Order of Canada in the 2013 Canadian honours in recognition of "his engagement in support of a range of social and charitable causes" along with his achievements on the ice.
 In 2014, he was named to the Order of Ontario.